 Get Ahead With a Year-End Payroll Checklist

-While everyone is winding down and celebrating at company parties, human resources are focused on initiatives for the upcoming year.
+While everyone is winding down and celebrating at company parties, payroll experts are focused on initiatives for the upcoming year.
 To make this time as efficient as possible, here’s a year-end payroll checklist that should hopefully streamline the process.

 Ensure that all paychecks have been properly recorded.
-For human resources, it’s imperative that all payments for commissions, additional fees for workers, and anything that is external to regular payroll are correctly recorded for.
+For human resources, it’s imperative that all payments for commissions, additional fees for workers, and anything that is external to regular payroll are correctly recorded.
 This includes handwritten and voided paychecks.

 Latest software updates.
 As a human resource professional, you use several tools to automate many of your everyday tasks.
 From cloud-based solutions to onboarding processes using the intranet, many tools need to be updated to ensure that they work seamlessly, as well as patched against the latest security risks.
 Install the latest updates, and complete a year-end test process so you can identify and correct errors.

 Set employee compensation before the new year comes.
 Some of your employees will deserve pay raises for the next year.
 Determine how much the raise will be, and calculate the cost of compensation and associated taxes.
 Keep in mind that there are about ten states that are raising minimum wages in 2021 and beyond.
 Your state might be one of them, and you will need to be aware of the tax-related ramifications